+Being a non-trading holding Company, the Company is not directly affected by Brexit.
+Therefore, the Directors have assessed the impact of Brexit on the wider Group.
 On 23 June 2016, the United Kingdom ("UK") held a referendum in which voters approved an exit from the European Union ("EU"), commonly referred to as "Brexit".
 Following approval of the Withdrawal Agreement by the British Government the UK was under the provisions set out within the Transition Period, which ended on 31 December 2020.
 The free trade deal between the UK and European Union (EU) came into force on 1 January 2021.

-Being a non-trading holding Company, the Company is not directly affected by Brexit.
-Therefore, the Directors have assessed the impact of Brexit on the wider Group.
-While there remains a degree of economic uncertainty within the UK and EU with respect to the post-Brexit environment.
+There remains a degree of economic uncertainty within the UK and EU with respect to the post-Brexit environment.
 Although the Directors note this uncertainty, it is not possible to quantify its potential impact on the Group.
 The risk of Brexit is mitigated by the Group operating and primarily trading in what will remain the EU.
 Further, a new legal entity was incorporated in the UK in October 2020 to ensure smooth transition to post-Brexit environment and adherence to regulations relating to chemicals' sales.
-Therefore, the Directors remain confident Brexit will not have an impact on the going concern of the business.
-Further, the Group have formed a Brexit Taskforce to review the potential implications on the Group of the UK leaving the EU.
+The new legal entity SAFECHEM Chemical Product Services Ltd is set up as a trading company acting at arm's length of SAFECHEM Europe GmbH in Germany.
+It is fully operational since January 2021.
+It has 3 directors of which one is a UK citizen.
+Consultants have been engaged for outsourced services like accounting, payroll, cash management and for statutory reporting, financial statements and tax requests.
+Two sellers have been employed and the business runs according to plan.
+During February to May 2022 operations suffered from longer delays at customs and limited availability of freight carriers.
+The Directors still remain confident Brexit will not have an impact on the going concern of the business.
+Further, the Group have formed a Brexit Taskforce to review the potential implications on the Group of the trading between the UK and the EU.